coralisland-git/coffeescript-module-backend/README.md

 You can put credentials.json in your git for a project but don't store the key.txt file in source code control.

+Also you can set credential info.

+    config.setCredentials "server", {url: "http://localhost:3000", ...}

 ## General helper functions

 ### Find if a file exists